IronHackersitos/IronLibrary/README.md

 # IronLibrary
 This project's main goal is to create a programme for a library system that can manage books, authors, issues and students.
 It's required to generate a Database with the necessary tables according to the previous categories.

+## Instructions
+Set a MySql instance, with a schema created.
+Set private properties with the named schema and your password.
+Run the programme in Spring and follow the instructions.
+Menu is based on standard input/output.

 ## Main technologies used
 - Java
 - Unit testing